Healing with Honey

 A few years ago Eva, our shepherd was in an accident.
 She had a wound on her paw that wouldn't heal.
 For over a year we tried several remedies.
 She wore boots like the dog's in the Iditarod, took antibiotics, went through miles of bandaging, nothing worked until she started healing with honey.

 One veterinarian suggested re-breaking her leg to readjust the rod and plate.
 The theory that if Eva could walk straighter it would take pressure off the wounded paw.
 That seemed like a traumatic solution.

-Bacteria can't grow in a high sugar environment and honey is naturally antimicrobial.
+Bacteria can't grow in a high sugar environment, and honey is antimicrobial, too.

-Healing properties of honey are well documented.
-Organic honey is perfect for healing cuts, burns, skin ulcers and surgical wounds.
+The healing properties of honey are well documented.
+Organic honey is perfect for cuts, burns, skin ulcers and surgical wounds.

 - Consuming honey instead of sugar reduces weight gain, improves memory and reduces anxiety

 - Diabetic ulcers and infected wounds that stagnate under traditional care heal rapidly with honey

 - Burn victims and amputees, including civilian casualties during the Iraq war, respond well to honey bandages, making painful skin grafts unnecessary